junxit/us-congress-code/title-26/chapter-1/sec-38.md

 ### Amendment of Subsection (b)

 Pub.
-L. 117–169, title I, § 13105(b)(1), (c), Aug.
-16, 2022, 136 Stat.
-1931, provided that, applicable to electricity produced and sold after Dec.
-31, 2023, in taxable years beginning after such date, subsection (b) of this section is amended by striking “plus” at the end of paragraph (32), striking the period at the end of paragraph (33) and inserting “, plus”, and adding at the end the following new paragraph: (34) the zero-emission nuclear power production credit determined under section 45U(a).
-See 2022 Amendment note below.
-Pub.
 L. 117–169, title I, § 13701(b)(1), (c), Aug.
 16, 2022, 136 Stat.
 1990, provided that, applicable to facilities placed in service after Dec.
 31, 2024, subsection (b) of this section is amended by striking “plus” at the end of paragraph (37), striking the period at the end of paragraph (38) and inserting “, plus”, and adding at the end the following new paragraph: (39) the clean electricity production credit determined under section 45Y(a).
 See 2022 Amendment note below.
 Pub.
 L. 117–169, title I, § 13704(b)(3), (c), Aug.
 16, 2022, 136 Stat.
 2002, 2003, provided that, applicable to transportation fuel produced after Dec.
 31, 2024, subsection (b) of this section is amended by striking “plus” at the end of paragraph (38), striking the period at the end of paragraph (39) and inserting “, plus”, and adding at the end the following new paragraph: (40) the clean fuel production credit determined under section 45Z(a).
 See 2022 Amendment note below.

 ### Editorial Notes